odoo/documentation/content/applications/general/export_import_data.rst

 Export data from Odoo
 =====================

-When working with a database, it sometimes is necessary to export your data in a distinct file.
+When working with a database, it is sometimes necessary to export your data in a distinct file.
 Doing so can help to do reporting over your activities (even if Odoo offers a precise and easy reporting tool with each available application).

 With Odoo, you can export the values from any field in any record.
-To do so, activate the list view on the items that need to be exported, click on *Action*, and, then, on *Export*.
+To do so, activate the list view on the items that need to be exported, select the records to export, click on *Action*, and, then, on *Export*.

 .. image:: export_import_data/list-view-export.png
    :align: center